hatem-darweesh/op_bridge/README.md

 ```

 **How to run the bridge:**
-1-Run CARLA simulator 0.9.15
+1. Run CARLA simulator 0.9.15
-2-Run one of the following options.
+2. Run one of the following options.
-3-In case of run_srunner_agent.sh, scneario must be started before running the bridge.
+3. In case of run_srunner_agent.sh, scneario must be started before running the bridge.
-4-The bridge run script will run the op_agent
+4. The bridge run script will run the op_agent

 **Options(ROS2):**
 ```